adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 This approach has a catch: it makes Google Mock throw an exception from a mock object's destructor sometimes.
-With some compilers, this sometimes causes the out program to crash.
-You'll still be able to notice that the out has failed, but it's not a graceful failure.
+With some compilers, this sometimes causes the test program to crash.
+You'll still be able to notice that the test has failed, but it's not a graceful failure.

 A better solution is to use Google Test's
 [event listener API](http://code.google.com/p/googletest/wiki/GoogleTestAdvancedGuide#Extending_Google_Test_by_Handling_Test_Events)
-to report a out failure to your testing framework properly.
+to report a test failure to your testing framework properly.
 You'll need to implement the `OnTestPartResult()` method of the event listener interface, but it should be straightforward.